Mask on yourself

 You are your responsibility

 You are not your fault.
 You are your responsibility.
-You may not have chosen all the circumstances of your life, you have the power and responsibility to shape your response.
+You may not have chosen all the circumstances of your life, but you can shape your response.
 Your past may explain you, but it doesn’t excuse you.
-Shift from a mindset of blame to one of ownership, recognizing that every choice you make shapes your future.

 Order > Happiness

-Peterson in his 12 Rules for life discusses the significance of maintaining order and clarity in one’s life.
-Once everything is in order you can stop worrying about “stuff” and focus on the things that matter.
+Peterson in 12 Rules for Life talks about order and clarity.
+When everything is in order, you can stop worrying about “stuff” and focus on what matters.

 Be the adult you needed as a child